corrode/corrode.github.io/content/blog/long-term-rust-maintenance/index.md

 performance or verbosity, but the benefit is code that is easier to understand by a larger part of the team.

-Here are a few rules of thumb to follow:
+Here are a few examples of conservative use of Rust language features:

 - **Use macros only for boilerplate code**: Macros can be powerful tools for code generation, but can be hard to read and debug and take a toll on